← Back to ResourcesBreed Guides

 How long do Huskies live?

-What is a Husky's temperament like?
+What is a Husky temperament like?

 Huskies are notoriously NOT what most people expect.
-Despite the wolf-like appearance, they were bred for endurance and team work, not guard work — most Huskies are friendly with strangers, terrible alarm dogs, and not protective.
+Despite the wolf-like appearance, they were bred for endurance and team work, not guard work.
+Most Huskies are friendly with strangers, terrible alarm dogs, and not protective.

 Key temperament traits:

-• Independent — bred to make decisions on the trail, not look to humans for direction
+• Independent.
+Bred to make decisions on the trail, not look to humans for direction

-• Vocal — howling, talking, screaming, “wooing” — constantly making noise, especially when bored or excited
+• Vocal.
+Howling, talking, screaming, wooing.
+Constantly making noise, especially when bored or excited

-• Stubborn — extremely intelligent but uninterested in obedience for its own sake
+• Stubborn.
+Extremely intelligent but uninterested in obedience for its own sake

-• Escape artist — will test every fence, door, leash, and gate
+• Escape artist.
+Will test every fence, door, leash, and gate

-• Pack-oriented — many do best with another dog companion
+• Pack-oriented.
+Many do best with another dog companion

-• Prey driven — many cannot safely live with cats or small animals
+• Prey driven.
+Many cannot safely live with cats or small animals

 Are Huskies good for first-time dog owners in Calgary?

 Generally no. Huskies are one of the most challenging breeds for first-time owners.
-The Calgary Husky surrender rate reflects this — the breed disproportionately ends up in rescue because owners chose Husky based on appearance without understanding the temperament.
+The Calgary Husky surrender rate reflects this.
+The breed disproportionately ends up in rescue because owners chose Husky based on appearance without understanding the temperament.

-5. Acceptance that off-leash recall may never be reliable
+5. Acceptance that off-leash recall may never be reliable.

 Better first-time-friendly breeds with similar appearance: Pomeranian (much smaller, easier care), Lab/Golden (similar energy, much more trainable), Aussie Shepherd (high energy but more biddable).
+For the full first-time framework see Husky as a first dog: honest framework.

 Should I adopt a senior Husky?